developer-zebra/developer-zebra-site/src/ehs/3-0/guide/settings/index.md

 <b>Notes</b>:

 * Settings defined by **these tags override EHS defaults** and any settings applied with other tags.
-* If one of these tags is present without the other, Settings and Search apps is disabled in User Mode.
+* If one of these tags is present without the other, Settings and Search apps are disabled in Admin and User Modes.
 * If the same package name is present under both (enable and disable) tags, that app is disabled.
 * Uninstalling EHS will not re-enable apps disabled using the &lt;apps_disabled&gt; tag.
 * **Disabled apps must be manually returned to their desired state before uninstalling EHS**.